Graphic Design & Illustration

 BTEC Level 3 Diploma

-Students wanting to take Graphic Design and Illustration should have a L2 qualification in Art and Design, either at least a grade C at GCSE or a BTEC certificate Merit.
-If they have no L2 experience students should bring a portfolio of work with them to their interview for us to assess whether they can be accepted onto the course.
+Students wanting to study Graphic Design and Illustration should have a L2 qualification in Art and Design, either at least a grade 4 (C) at GCSE or a BTEC Certificate at Merit.
+If they have no L2 experience students should bring a portfolio of work with them to their interview for us to assess whether they can be accepted on to the course.

-During the course you will complete 5 Core units These will cover exploration into different approaches to drawing, the study of Art and Design and Illustration in the Twentieth Century, information graphics and creative use of media.
-You will learn how to draw, paint, use the computer and explore a variety of techniques appropriate to traditional and modem illustration and graphic design.
+During the course you will complete a combination of units, these will cover exploration into different approaches to drawing, the study of art and design and illustration in the Twentieth Century, typefaces and letterforms, information graphics and creative use of media.
+You will have 9 hours each week where you will experience a mixture of units and practical tasks throughout the course.

 This course is equivalent to 2 A Levels.